How former Trump adviser Steve Bannon joined forces with a Chinese billionaire who has divided the president’s allies

 Guo said in his statement that all of the funds raised for the company are “intact,” adding that most of GTV’s investors are satisfied and that the company followed SEC rules.

 He described Lu as a disgruntled former employee.
-She said her complaints were unrelated to her employment, noting that after it ended she continued to volunteer for Guo and invested additional money.
+She said her complaints were unrelated to her employment, noting that after it ended, she continued to volunteer for Guo and invested additional money.

 Guo has touted Bannon’s role in GTV, saying in Chinese in a video posted online in July that the former Trump adviser had been elected chairman of the company.
 In the recording, filmed on the deck of his yacht, Guo is wearing a sharply tailored business suit and aviator sunglasses.
 Bannon can be seen lounging on a banquette behind him, wearing cargo shorts and a polo shirt, tapping on his phone and periodically tipping his head back to bask in the sunshine.